Paul-Peter Tak: Life and career

-Tak graduated as a doctor of medicine from the Free University of Amsterdam and began his medical career as a practitioner in the Bronovo Hospital, The Hague.
+Tak graduated with a medical degree cum laude from the Amsterdam University Medical Centers and began his medical career as a practitioner in the Bronovo Hospital, The Hague.
 He joined Leiden University Medical Centre as a Fellow in Internal Medicine in 1990 and was awarded a Fellowship in Rheumatology in 1995.
-Tak received his PhD from the University of Leiden in 1996 for his thesis Immunohistologic studies of rheumatoid synovial tissue.
+Tak received his PhD from Leiden University in 1996 for his thesis Immunohistologic studies of rheumatoid synovial tissue.
+He worked as a Clinical Associate Professor of Medicine at the University of California, San Diego, and next served as Professor of Medicine and Chair of the Department of Clinical Immunology & Rheumatology at Amsterdam UMC.

 Tak has studied the role of the vagus nerve in chronic inflammation, work which provided the basis for clinical trials exploring bioelectronics as a novel therapeutic approach in rheumatoid arthritis patients.
 He is also known for his studies on synovial biopsy and synovial tissue analysis.
 In his academic life, Tak has been Visiting Professor, William Harvey Research Institute (London), Honorary Senior Visiting Fellow (University of Cambridge), Honorary Professor of Rheumatology (Ghent University) and was elected a Fellow of the Academy of Medical Sciences (U.K.) in 2016.

-His was elected by peers as "Best Rheumatologist" in the Netherlands in 2011, and received the Medal of Honour of the Netherlands Society for Rheumatology the same year.
+He was elected by peers as "Best Rheumatologist" in the Netherlands in 2011, and received the Medal of Honour of the Netherlands Society for Rheumatology the same year.
 He was rated as one of the world’s top 3 doctors in the field of rheumatoid arthritis by Expertscape in 2014.

-Tak was chief executive at Tempero Pharmaceutical, which was acquired by GlaxoSmithKline, then served as chief immunology officer at Kintai Therapeutics.
-In December 2020, Tak became president and CEO of Candel Therapeutics.
+From 2011 to 2018, Tak worked at GlaxoSmithKline as Senior Vice President, Chief Immunology Officer and Global Development Leader.
+He was also the Chair of the Scientific Review Board.
+In 2018, Tak cofounded Sitryx Therapeutics with researchers Houman Ashrafian, Luke O'Neill, Jonathan Powell, Jeff Rathmell, Michael Rosenblum.
+Tak was appointed as Board Director of Levicept in July 2018.
+Tak was chief executive at Tempero Pharmaceutical, which was acquired by GlaxoSmithKline, then served as Chief Executive Officer at Kintai Therapeutics in 2018.
+He was also a venture partner at Flagship Pioneering.
+In September 2020, Tak became president and CEO of Candel Therapeutics and, in July of the following year, led the company to an Initial Public Offering (IPO) on the Nasdaq.
+In 2021, Tak was named as one of the most inspiring people in life sciences on the PharmaVOICE100 list.
+Tak was included in The Medicine Maker Power List 2023 as one of the top ten leaders in the Biopharmaceuticals category.
+In March 2023, Tak was appointed Chair of the Board of Directors at Citryll.

 Publications

-Tak has an h-index of 135 according to Google Scholar.
+Tak has an h-index of 144 according to Google Scholar.
 His publications include: